amos0000/Dice-game/README.md

-CLone project and run locally
+Clone project and run locally